 |Adblock Plus||0.099ms (1.9x slower)||0.014ms (1.9x slower)|

 |DuckDuckGo||13.025ms (248.5x slower)||8.31ms (1130.6x slower)|

-Because this is a one-time operation, having a higher loading-time does not impact significantly desktop users.
+As this is a one-time operation, having a higher loading time does not impact desktop users significantly.
 On the other hand, the ability to quickly initialize the content-blocker is critical on mobile.

-Another use-case allowed by such capability is to perform the parsing of the lists on the backend and ship the serialized form of the content-blocker to clients directly, which removes the cost of initialization completely.
+Another use-case allowed by such capability is to perform the parsing of the lists on the backend and ship the serialized form of the content-blocker to clients directly.
+This removes the cost of initialization completely.

 We performed 100 serializations for each content-blocker and display the results below:

 This bar plot contains the median time taken to serialize the engine for each content-blocker: